konglomerat/roseguarden.hardware/README.md

 ### Project Setup

-The firmware is based on ESP-IDF with its CMake build system which is supported by different IDEs.
+The firmware is based on `ESP-IDF` with its CMake build system which is supported by different IDEs.

+#### installation

+to work with this porject you have to follow [this step-by-step guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) and install all prerequisites, software libraries provided by Espressif in ESP-IDF repository and you also need to install the tools used by ESP-IDF, such as the compiler, debugger, Python packages, etc.

+#### installation with platform.io

+Platformio is a new generation toolset for embedded C/C++ development. you can use platform.io Tools to increase you development experience. they are available for different editors.

+You can install platformIO for vs-code editor [with this documentation](https://docs.platformio.org/en/latest/integration/ide/vscode.html#ide-vscode)

 #### Eclipse with IDF-Plugin